Risad212/Risad212/README.md

 ## Hey 👋, I'm Hafez Risad

 ### Welcome to My World of Web
-Web Developer currently focused on WordPress plugin development, specializing in PHP, JavaScript, and MySQL.
-Skilled in building custom features, enhancing core functionality, and improving performance, stability, and usability of WordPress.
+Web Developer focused on WordPress plugin development with PHP, JavaScript, and MySQL.
+Skilled in building custom features, improving core functionality, and delivering stable and efficient WordPress solutions.

+Currently learning how to integrate AI tools into daily development workflows to improve productivity, problem-solving, and development efficiency.